Erectile Dysfunction: Symptoms, Causes, and Support Strategies

 The Cell Danger Response and Low Libido

 In functional medicine circles, there is a lot of talk about the cell danger response (CDR).
 A 2013 review published in Mitochondrion has described the CDR as a critical evolutionarily conserved metabolic response that is part of your body’s innate defense system (48).
-It protects your individual cells from cellular threat, danger, and harm.
+It protects your cells from cellular threat, danger, and harm.
 It doesn’t matter if the threat is physical, biological, or chemical.
 If it goes beyond your cell’s natural capacity to ensure homeostasis, it triggers a CDR.

 Your body is a complex system of individual cells that work together to form tissues, organs, and other systems in your body.
 Each of your cells has several components, and the most important component of each cell is the mitochondria.
 Your mitochondria are responsible for creating energy from the food you eat to fuel and energize your cells, tissues, and organs.

 Your mitochondria are critical for energy, function, and health.
 The mitochondria also act as energy sensors and cellular defense agents with one goal in mind: homeostasis or cellular balance.
 If there is a significant drop in this energy and there isn’t enough energy to meet the minimum requirement for homeostasis, your mitochondria will recognize this energy drop as a threat to your health and balance.
-Stress, past trauma, infections, and other health issues are common sources of threat or perceived threat that threatens homeostasis.
+Stress, past trauma, infections, and other health issues are common sources of threat or perceived threat that threaten homeostasis.

 Any threat to cellular balance will force your mitochondria to change their primary function.
 Instead of energy production and optimal cell metabolism, it will now focus on cellular defense.
 This is a major shift in cellular physiology.
 CDR refers to this switch from energy production and cell metabolism to cellular defense.
 You can learn more about the CDR by reading this article.